 7. A universal profession

 A dentist is one of those classic professions.
 Everywhere you go in the world people need dentists.
-And teeth are teeth; they are exposed to the same oral diseases everywhere regardless of place.
-Furthermore, treatments for the same oral diseases are pretty standardized.
+And teeth are teeth; they are exposed to similar oral diseases everywhere, regardless of the country.
+Furthermore, treatments for the same oral diseases are, to a certain extent, standardized.
 So, technically we can work and gain knowledge of dentistry in all corners of the Earth.
 Although in practice, this might mean having to obtain a new license to practice if we want to work in countries that do not recognize our license.

 8. A more realistic career choice than becoming the next Sherlock Holmes

-Being a detective is cool, but I figured being a tooth detective a.k.a dentist is cooler.
+Being a detective is cool, but I figured being a tooth detective aka dentist, is cooler.
 I have realized that being a dentist requires some skills like those possessed by a detective.
-To name a few, analytical skills, having attention to detail, the ability to profile (different symptoms for various oral diseases), and problem-solving skills.
+To name a few, analytical skills, attention to detail, ability to profile different symptoms for various oral diseases, and problem-solving.

-I´m sure that there are more exciting things about Dentistry that I could write about, and the list would go on and on.
-But I told myself to make a list that is as concise as possible.
-Any other dentists or inspiring dentists out there?
-What makes you drawn to the dental profession?
+I´m sure that there are more exciting things about dentistry that I could write about, and the list would go on and on.
+But I wanted to make my list as concise as possible.
+Any other dentists or aspiring dentists out there?
+What draws you to the dental profession?